greater-than/StringBender/README.md

 pip install stringbender
 ```

-## Convenience Methods
+## Functions

-StringBender provides helper methods for converting the case of a specified string:
+StringBender provides the following static functions for converting the case of a specified string:
 * [`stringbender.camel`](#camel)
 * [`stringbender.kebob`](#kebob)
 * [`stringbender.pascal`](#pascal)
 * [`stringbender.snake`](#snake)

-The return type of each method is [`stringbender.String`](#stringbender-string).

-These helper methods call a corresponding method in the `stringbender.String` class.
+These helper methods call a corresponding method in the `stringbender.String` class and converts the output to `str`.

-The `stringbender.String` class derives from `str`.
-Every base method in str has been overridden to return an instance of `stringbender.String` resulting in a fluent object.

 ### Usage:
 ```python